Fireandplants/plant_gbif/README.md

 Total matches found   = 189072622
 ```

-The result is saved as a large tab-separated file, current version is `myco-gbif-occurrences_extracted_.csv`.
-This is our full species occurrence data, but it WILL have records with untrustworthy coordinates, it will include opbservations from horticultural plants (eg NY City Parks!) and therefore needs further cleaning.
+The result is saved as a large tab-separated file, current version is `data/myco-gbif-occurrences_extracted_.csv`.
+This is our full species occurrence data, but it WILL have records with untrustworthy coordinates, it will include observations from horticultural plants (eg NY City Parks!) and therefore needs further cleaning.
 This file uncompressed is 46 GB and its MD5sum is bc5a6584d47670f45c2e927db4a960d4.
 I then compressed that file using xz compression to about 3 GB to send to Dan McGlinn.

 #### 5. Data cleaning ##bu##